 The case of Fessi and Whitmore is a recent case that is often brought up.
 A child’s ashes were being argued over by the parents.
 They were divorced and each wanted them scattered at separate locations.
 This went to court and a location was decided upon by the judge.

-Important Note: The courts will not force the ashes to be split as a means of compromise if one of the parties are against this solution.
+Important Note: The courts will not force the ashes to be split as a means of compromise if one of the parties is against this solution.

 Can you sue for ashes?